devflowinc/ruby-sdk/docs/DatasetApi.md

 ## get_datasets_from_organization

-> <Array<DatasetAndUsage>> get_datasets_from_organization(tr_organization, organization_id)
+> <Array<DatasetAndUsage>> get_datasets_from_organization(tr_organization, organization_id, opts)

 Get Datasets from Organization

 Get Datasets from Organization  Get all datasets for an organization.
-The auth'ed user must be an admin or owner of the organization to get its datasets.
+Auth'ed user or api key must have an admin or owner role for the specified dataset's organization.

 ### Examples